PIRATE-E/ai-workflow-task-agent/README.md

 Note: Docker support is NOT fully supported yet.
 While the repository contains Docker-related files (Dockerfile and docker-compose.yml), the application is currently designed as a desktop/orchestrator application rather than an API service.
 Because of that, it is not yet fully dockerizable or intended to be run as a containerized API service out-of-the-box.

-Planned: we intend to refactor and expose an API surface in a future release (v1.9.0+), at which point a supported Docker image and docker-compose setup will be provided with clear runtime instructions.
+Planned: we intend to refactor and expose an API surface in a future release (v1.9.0+), at which point a supported Docker image and docker-compose configuration will be provided with clear runtime instructions.

 If you want to experiment locally before official Docker support is added, consider the following notes:
 - The Dockerfile in the repo is a starting point and may require adjustments to entrypoints, mounted volumes, and MCP server availability.